 Chad worked in federal real estate at the GSA and the U.S. Navy for over 15 years.
 He now assists building owners and brokers to obtain and maintain leases with GSA.
 When he is not using his expertise in this niche to assist his clients, he is teaching the very classes GSA requires for its leasing employees.

 Have a quick question about the GSA lease or their leasing process?
-Feel free to give Chad a call or shoot him an email.
+Feel free to give Chad a call at (720) 626-5202 or send an email to firstname.lastname@example.org.
 He is always willing to answer quick questions regarding these topics, no strings (or fees) attached.